Niersol/niersol_whatsapp_bot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is under a strict proprietary license.
+No part of this repository, including code, documentation, or associated files, may be copied, distributed, or used without explicit permission from the repository owner.
+All rights reserved.